10 Famous Places in Dan Brown’s Books

 Fountain of the Four Rivers – Rome, Italy

 The fountain of the Four Rivers is located in Piazza Navona in Rome, Italy.
 Lorenzo Bernini designed the fountain, made of marble in the Baroque style, in 1651.
-Especially, the fountain depicts the gods of 4 major rivers.
+Especially, the fountain depicts the gods of the 4 major rivers.
 They are the Nile in Africa, the Danube in Europe, the Ganges in Asia, and the river La Plata in the Americas.
 You will find the fountain of the Four Rivers in “Angels and Demons” – the 2000 bestselling mystery-thriller novel by Dan Brown.

 Read more: Best Things to Do in Rome: An Ultimate Guide for Every Visitor